The Lisp programming language was introduced in 1958.

 define (<name> [param] ...) <body>)

-Constructs a new procedure with param
+Constructs a new procedure with params as its

-expressions as its body and
+parameters and the body expressions as its body and

-binds it to name
+binds it to name in the current environment.

-must be a valid Scheme symbol.
+name must be a valid Scheme symbol.
 Each

-must be a unique valid Scheme symbol.
+param must be a unique valid Scheme symbol.

 (define (double x) (* 2 x) )